 Chiara Lanzuolo - Researcher

-Department and institution: Institute of Cell Biology and Neurobiology (IBCN) at Istituto Nazionale di Genetica Molecolare “Romeo ed Enrica Invernizzi” INGM
+Department and institution: CNR-Institute of Biomedical Technologies, Milan (ITB) and Istituto Nazionale di Genetica Molecolare “Romeo ed Enrica Invernizzi” INGM

 tel. +39 02 00660 358 - 216